Bringing Family to Brazil: Family Reunion Visa Complete Guide

 • Valid passport (copy + original)

-• Birth certificate (translated; showing age 60+)
+• Birth certificate (apostilled and translated; showing age 60+)

-• Income documentation (OR proof of lack of income—pension statements, etc.)
+• Income documentation (OR proof of lack of income — pension statements, etc.)

 • Proof of medical condition (if claiming disability)